pop-os/docs/src/navigate-pop/launching-applications.md

 ![Dock Icon](/images/locate-launch-applications/dock-icon.png)

-You can pin additional applications to the Dock by right-clicking the application's icon in the Application menu and selecting `Add to Favorites`.
+You can pin additional applications to the Dock by right-clicking the application's icon in the Applications menu and selecting `Pin to Dash`.

 ![Add to Favorites](/images/locate-launch-applications/add-to-favorites.png)